Student Non-Violent Coordinating Committee (SNCC) Freedom House

 First Baptist Church

-Established as First “Colored” Baptist Church, we are the oldest black church in Selma and...
+Established as First “Colored” Baptist Church, it is the oldest black church in Selma and...

 Read More